Kushalshakya/DeProg_iicquest/README.md

 ## 📌 Summary

-SkillYatri combines modern web technologies with a credit-based interview system to create a seamless job-search experience.
+SkillYatra combines modern web technologies with a credit-based interview system to create a seamless job-search experience.
 With real-time communication and fair scheduling, it empowers both job seekers and employers to connect more effectively.